dotnet/runtime/docs/workflow/README.md

 ```
 On Unix, arguments can be passed in with a single `-` or double hyphen `--`.

-### Configurations
+## Configurations

-Sometimes you want to build this repo in a mixture of configurations.
-First, a quick reminder of some concepts -- see the [glossary](../project/glossary.md) for more on these:
+You may need to build the tree in a combination of configurations.
+This section explains why.

+A quick reminder of some concepts -- see the [glossary](../project/glossary.md) for more on these:

 * **Debug configuration** -- Non-optimized code.
 Asserts are enabled.